Engoo Blog Business & Work

 I must insist

-This is the most straightforward way to make a strong request of your conversation partner.
-It's bold but still polite.
+This is the simplest way to make a strong request.
+It's bold while still being polite.

-I must insist that you let us pay the bill for dinner.
+I must insist that you let us pay for dinner.

 I can’t budge

 "Budge" is a verb meaning "to move slightly."
-It is used literally when talking about very heavy objects and figuratively for difficult points in negotiations.
+It's used in a literal sense when talking about very heavy objects.

-If you are unable to budge, it means that you cannot or will not change something such as a price or other details of an agreement.
+Used figuratively, being unable to budge means you cannot — or will not — change something, such as a price or other details of an agreement.

 We'll need delivery by January 31.
 I'm afraid we can't budge on that date.